 The FTC decided to issue a ban on non-compete agreements for several reasons.
 FTC Chair Lina M. Khan announced that the ban “will ensure Americans have the freedom to pursue a new job, start a new business, or bring a new idea to market” instead of being handcuffed to a job that’s a bad fit.

-• Employers may NOT enter into new non-compete agreements.
+- Employers would NOT be allowed to enter into new non-compete agreements.

-• Employers may NOT enforce existing non-compete agreements.
+- Employers would NOT be allowed to enforce existing non-compete agreements.

-• Employers must give notice to workers with existing non-compete agreements, informing them that these clauses will not be enforced.
+- Employers would be required to give notice to workers with existing non-compete agreements, informing them that these clauses would not be enforced.

 For senior executives:

-• Employers may NOT enter into new non-compete agreements with senior executives.
+- Employers would NOT be allowed enter into new non-compete agreements with senior executives.

 Alternatives to Non-Compete Agreements